Launching a MBSD framework

 #git clone https://github.com/JAlcocerT/Slider-Crank

-cd ./Slider-Crank/landing #https://multibodysystemdynamics.pages.dev/And here is the JAlcocerTech whitepaper about it.
+cd ./Slider-Crank/landing #https://multibodysystemdynamics.pages.dev/And here is the JAlcocerTech whitepaper about AI powered design.

 All models are wrong; some are useful.